Compatibility degree of cluster complexes: Compatibility degree and its properties

 \section{Compatibility degree and its properties}

-The classical compatibility degree was introduced to define the generalized associahedras.
-This is a function on the set of pairs of roots, and the generalized associahedras are simplicial complexes whose simplexes are sets consisting of roots such that each classical compatiblility degree of a pair of roots is 0.
+The classical compatibility degree was introduced to define the generalized associahedron.
+This is a function on the set of pairs of roots, and the generalized associahedra are simplicial complexes whose simplexes are sets consisting of roots such that each classical compatibility degree of a pair of roots is 0.
 In this section, we generalize it to a function on pairs of cluster variables in a different way from \cite{cl2} by using $f$-vectors and give some properties of the generalized one, the compatibility degree.